Understanding Syntax in Psychology: From Sentence Structure to Cognitive Processes

 -

-Aphasia: Following brain damage, individuals with aphasia may exhibit various syntactic deficits, ranging from difficulties in producing grammatically correct sentences (Broca's aphasia) to problems understanding complex syntactic structures (Wernicke's aphasia).
+Aphasia: Following brain damage, individuals with aphasia may exhibit various syntactic deficits, ranging from difficulties in producing grammatically correct sentences (Broca's aphasia) to problems understanding complex syntactic structures (Wernicke's aphasia) And that's really what it comes down to..

 -